TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>strong_consistency</code>
 </td>
 <td>
-nables the consensus subsystem used for strongly consistent Riak operations if set to <code>on</code>
+Enables the consensus subsystem used for strongly consistent Riak operations if set to <code>on</code>
 </td>
 <td>